nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Floating suggestions such as Emoji panel in Version 1709 (Fall Creators Update) and hardware keyboard suggestions in Version 1803 (April 2018 Update).
 This has been incorporated into NVDA 2018.3 release, but more recent changes do require support from this add-on.
 * Support for UIA notification event introduced in Version 1709.
 This became part of NVDA in 2018.2, and refined in 2019.2 to interupt users when important notifications are pending.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update, sensitive to changes in Insider Preview builds.
-* Announcing tooltips from universal apps.
+* Announcing tooltips from universal apps, now part of NVDA 2019.3.
 * Recognizing dialogs powered by XAML and various frameworks.
 Since NVDA 2018.3, NVDA itself takes care of this in most situations.

 We'll meet various UIA controls and workarounds throughout this article.

 ## Windows 10 Objects

 Windows 10 App Essentials add-on comes with Windows 10 Objects, a global plugin that contains definitions of common controls encountered in Windows 10 and various universal apps.
-These include search suggestion handling, looping selectors for time pickers and so on.
+These include search suggestion handling, tool tips for universal apps and so on.
 It also includes additional UIA handling routines and configuration and update facility for the add-on (the latter was removed in 2019).

 ### Source code layout